 What to watch out for with apps like Dave

 Apps like Dave may offer a number of features like small cash advances, budgeting tools, overdraft warnings and checking accounts.

 If you’re considering one of these apps for a cash advance to tide you over until your next payday, think about the fees involved.
 Even small ones can add up, especially if you use a cash advance feature regularly.

 If you’re turning to regular paycheck advances, you’ll also want to make sure you have a handle on why, and see if there are any ways to move away from them.
 While they can help you in a pinch, relying on cash advances over time can add to your debt, making it harder to strengthen your financial situation.

 Finally, these apps generally only provide small-dollar advances.
 If you need financing for larger expenses, building and improving your credit can help you find loan options with better repayment terms.

 How we picked these apps

-We reviewed 10 apps like Dave and considered features such as eligibility requirements, fee structures, interest rates, loan amounts and the ability to build credit.
+We reviewed many of the top apps like Dave and considered features such as eligibility requirements, fee structures, interest rates, loan amounts and the ability to build credit.

 We also looked at benefits such as financial education resources, overdraft protection, credit lines, rewards and the availability of additional products and services that can help you manage your money and make better financial decisions in the long term.